3 Dec 2019

 Have you ever pushed 1 for sales and 2 for support?
 That’s an IVR.
 Think of it a bit like when you have to prove online that you’re not a robot by selecting images or typing a series of words to authenticate your identity.
 It’s a tough barrier for robocallers to get through and is fully customisable so you can record your own unique message.

-Infinity’s Block Caller feature will be as simple as a flick of the switch.
+Infinity’s Block Caller feature is as simple as a flick of the switch.
 Because, well, it is.

 When you identify the call is actually a robocaller, just flick the switch to automatically block the number.